graphql/graphql-spec/spec/Section 6 -- Execution.md

 there will only be a single delivery group, the _root delivery group_, and all fields will belong to it.

-### Execution Group

-::: An _execution group_ represents a number of fields at a number of given paths in the operation that all belong to the same _delivery group_ or groups.
-An execution group may depend on other execution groups, such that it cannot be delivered until they also have been delivered.

-::: A _shared execution group_ is an _execution group_ that applies to more than
-one _delivery group_.
-Shared execution groups cannot be delivered on their own, they must only be delivered along with at least one completed _execution group_ that depends on them.

-An execution group consists of:

-- {deliveryGroups}: a set of the delivery groups to which it applies,
-- {pendingId}: a numeric id used in the response stream to identify where to write the data,
-- {status}: {PENDING}, {EXECUTING}, {COMPLETE} or {FAILED},
-- {dependencies}: a list of execution groups on which it is dependent, and
-- {incrementalDetailsByPath}: a map of response path to a details object containing {groupedFieldSet}, {objectType} and {objectValue}.

-Note: {dependencies} and {incrementalDetailsByPath} may be added to over time.

-ExecutionGroupPath(executionGroup):

-- Let {bestPath} be {null}.
-- Let {deliveryGroups} be that property of {executionGroup}.
-- For each {deliveryGroups} as {deliveryGroup}:
-- If {bestPath} is {null} or {bestPath} contains fewer entries than {path}:
-  - Let {bestPath} be {path}.
-- Return {bestPath}.

 ### Incremental Event Stream

 IncrementalEventStream(data, errors, initialIncrementalDetailsByPath,